 Chlorine pools require less of an initial financial investment than saltwater pools, but the investment of time spent maintaining the pool is much higher.
 Because the supply of chlorine is not constant, the balance of chemicals in a chlorine pool requires frequent monitoring.
 The water will need to be tested periodically for proper pH levels, calcium levels, and alkalinity.
 In addition to the normal maintenance tasks, approximately once per month, the pool will need to be shocked to kill any bacteria that may have developed.
 For homeowners who don’t have the time to devote to pool maintenance, most pool companies offer maintenance services.

-Homeowners should consider renovating their pools after 12 years or when they start noticing cracks or leaks.
-Many homeowners today use renovation as an opportunity to upgrade their system with an ozone or a salt generator, which are additional sanitation options.
-Renovations can also breathe new life into pools that don’t reflect the owner’s style or taste.
+Homeowners should consider remodeling or renovating their pools after 12 years or when they start noticing cracks or leaks.
+Pool remodeling services typically include replastering or resurfacing of the pool, retiling, installing new lighting, and updating the pool coping and decking.
+Many homeowners also use the remodel as an opportunity to upgrade their system with an ozone or a salt generator, which are additional sanitation options.
 A renovation is a good time to add a hot tub, spa, or decorative water feature.
-Many contractors can also add features to create an outdoor living space near the pool.
-Homeowners should consult with their pool company to see if adding an outdoor fireplace, fire pit, or kitchen is an option.
+Many contractors can also add features such as fire pits and outdoor fireplaces to create an outdoor living space near the pool.

 Routine pool service typically includes such cleaning tasks as vacuuming the pool, brushing the tile and plaster, and emptying the skimmer and pump baskets.
 A technician will also clean equipment, like the pool filter and bags, and lubricate the O-rings in addition to checking filter pressure and backwashing when required.
 It is also necessary to test and balance the pool water with proper chemicals, refill the chlorinator, and add salt if that is the homeowner’s choice for disinfecting.
 A pool service professional will check all the pool electronics and execute an overall assessment of the condition of the pool and its equipment.
 Although some pool maintenance can be done by the homeowner, it is a time-consuming task, and professionals will not only be able to finish the job more quickly, but they will also be able to spot and alert the homeowner to any potential issues with the pool or its equipment before they become major problems.